dark-side/sports-hub/sports_hub_portal/web_application_features/most_popular_and_commented/user_stories/most_commented/README.md

 Then I am taken to the article page
   And the <b>Most commented</b> section is context-sensitive which means:
     - The <b>Home</b> page contains the most commented articles from the whole articles list
-    - Any other page contains the most commented articles that belong to a category, conference, or team of the current page
+    - Any other page contains the most commented articles that belong to a category, subcategory, or team of the current page

 When the <b>Most commented</b> section is hidden by admin Then I don’t see the <b>Most commented</b> section on any page where it can be present